Exploring the Black Hills of South Dakota in the Winter

 While we saw other tracks in the snow from someone who got up there earlier than us, we were alone while wandering around the lake.
 It was so quiet, so peaceful, so lovely.

 If you are hungry, you can head into to Custer for a bite.
-Otherwise, depending on road conditions, I suggest heading down Hwy.
-87 for some fantastic views OR, i it is open, head back into the park to the northeast entrance and take US 16A, aka the Iron Mountain Road.
+Otherwise, depending on road conditions, I suggest heading down Highway 87 for some fantastic views OR, if it is open, head back into the park to the northeast entrance and take US 16A, aka the Iron Mountain Road.

 Driving through the single lane tunnel in the Black Hills.